lewagon/dotfiles/05-Rails/02-Rails-CRUD/02-Rails-Wikinimous/README.md

-If you're happy with all the items below, and if a T.A. approved your code, you may try this: adding a user sign in / sign up logic, and making sure that you can edit an article iif you are logged in.
+If you're happy with all the items below, and if a T.A. approved your code, you may try this: adding a user sign in / sign up logic, and making sure that you can edit an article if you are logged in.

 Here's a nice [gist](https://gist.github.com/thebucknerlife/10090014) on how to use Bcrypt and `has_secure_password` in a Rails app.
 Next week, we'll see